Financial Literacy and Community Support Member Job Description

 - Service Conditions: Member is subject to both inside and outside environmental conditions.

-- The living allowance for this position is $17,000 distributed on a biweekly basis
+- The living allowance for this position is $600 paid twice a month.

 This program is available to all, without regard to race, color, national origin, gender, age, religion, sexual orientation, disability, gender identity or expression, political affiliation, marital or parental status, genetic information, and military service.
 People with disabilities are encouraged to apply.